michaelin/github-actions-katas/labs/docker-action.md

 2. Create an `entrypoint.sh` script inside this directory.
 This will contain the logic.

 3. Print a greeting using the input parameter to the console.
-Parameters are passed to the script as regular shell script parameters in the order they are defined.
+GitHub Actions passes inputs to Docker container actions as command line arguments when you specify them in the `args` section of the action.yml file.

 4. Now capture the output from the Linux `date` command into a `$time` variable.